 - Some of the civs in Civilization V have bonuses that make them well-suited to trade:

 - The Arabs can send caravans over longer distances than other civs, and can use them to exert religious influence more effectively.
-They also generate twice as much oil and their unique building, the bazaar, lets them create extra luxury resources for trading with others.
+They also generate twice as much oil and their unique building, the bazaar, doubles their ability to produce luxury resources, which can give them a lot of leverage when trading/negotiating with other civs.

 - The Moroccans generate extra gold and culture by setting up trade routes with other civs.